 4th Grade - Minnesota Orchestra

 Every fourth grade student in the district will visit Orchestra Hall to attend a concert provided by the Minnesota Orchestra.
-As part of the Orchestra’s UPbeat program, launched in 2006, the Minnesota Orchestra provides fully subsidized tickets, and free online curriculum materials for teachers.
+As part of the Orchestra’s ongoing partnership with the Minneapolis School District, fourth grade teams receive fully subsidized tickets, free bus transportation and free online curriculum materials for teachers.

 6th Grade - Walker Art Center

 Every 6th grader in the district will write a screenplay and create original stop motion animation shorts during a 5-day residency in their ELA class.
 After the completion of the residency, students will visit the Walker Art Center to view their animations on the big screen in the Walker Cinema.
 Teachers will have the option to follow up the screening with a 1-hour guided tour experience of the Walker galleries or the Minneapolis Sculpture Garden (weather permitting).
 Bus transportation and visit costs to the Walker are fully covered for schools participating in this program.

 Residencies and visits to the Walker are scheduled directly with the ELA teacher and can take place anytime between September-November 2018 or January-June 2019.

 7th Grade - Ordway Center for the Performing Arts

 Every 7th grade student will attend an hour long matinee school performance at the Ordway Center for the Performing Arts.
 2018-2019 Season Announcement Coming Soon!

 8th Grade - Cowles Center for Dance and the Performing Arts